Turtlecute33/PrivacyActivistKit-test/README.md

 # 🕊️ Privacy Activist Kit — Your Friendly Toolkit for Online Privacy & Activism

 Welcome to the official repository of **[PrivacyActivistKit.org](https://privacyactivistkit.org/#/)**

-A website lovingly crafted to empower privacy-conscious humans, grassroots activists, educators, and curious minds alike with the tools, knowledge, and resources to take control of their digital lives. 🌐💪
+A website lovingly crafted to empower privacy-conscious humans, grassroots activists, educators, and curious minds alike with the tools, knowledge, and resources to take control of their digital lives 🌐💪

 Whether you're just getting started with privacy or you're the go-to person in your friend group for "which VPN should I use?" — this kit is made for you.
 It's simple, beautiful, and fully open-source.
 And you’re very welcome here! 🎉